allthatjava/boot-example-batch/README.md

 ## Example 2.
 Read from File (csv) -> transform -> Write to Database
 Read the data from file, transform then write to the Database.
+See the files under the package brian.example.boot.batch.example2.

 - Ex2Convert.java
 - Ex2Listener.java